 Virginia was one of the first states to specifically address E&SC from construction sites by establishing a mandatory E&SC program nearly 30 years ago.
 The Commonwealth of Virginia administers the state E&SC Program according to the Virginia Erosion and Sediment Control Law and Regulations (VESCL&R) and Certification Regulations.
 The E&SC Program's goal is to control soil erosion, sedimentation and nonagricultural runoff from regulated "land-disturbing activities" to prevent degradation of downstream properties and waterways.
 Please refer to DEQ's website for more information on the E&SC program.

-What should you do?
-Keep your dirt on your project!
-Install erosion and sediment controls properly before any upslope land disturbance begins and maintain these controls throughout the project.
-What about Permits?
 Any land disturbance of 2500 square feet or more requires a Land Disturbance Permit from the City's Engineering Department.
 To receive the permit, an Erosion and Sediment Control Plan that meets the City's and DEQ's requirements must be submitted and approved by the Engineering Department.
+Erosion and sediment controls must be properly installed prior to commencing any upslope land disturbance and maintained throughout the project.
 To find out more about the land disturbance permit fees and plan requirements, please call the City's Engineering Department at 757-393-8592 or review the City's Erosion and Sediment Control ordinance.

 Agreement in-lieu-of an E&SC Plan for a Single Family Residence

 This is a contract between the VESCP authority and the property owner that specifies conservation measures that must be implemented in the construction of a single-family residence; this contract may be executed by the VESCP authority in lieu of an erosion and sediment control plan.

 Agreement in-lieu-of a Stormwater Management Plan